ApexExpress/FTL/README.md

 '(' '(!' '(@' '(#' '($' '(%' '(^' '(&' '(*' '((' '!))'
 ')' '!)!' '!)@' '!)#' '!)$' '!)%' '!)^' '!)&' '!)*' '!)(' '@))'
 ```

- Custom created token operators use for expression new constructs and concepts
- features and ideas inside the machine a different view with their own defs.

- I wanted to make sure this was not the problem we all face so finding a remedy
- is what the ultimate goal is about connecting the dots forwards simply takes
- more DATA the right instruction.

 ```
          '! @ # $ % ^ & * ( !)'  # Sequencial Token